rohitpawar-tech/QuickAssist-AI/README.md

 It provides intelligent real-time responses using predefined intent patterns and TF-IDF similarity matching.
 ## 📄 License

+## 📈 Scalability & Future Architecture

+SmartChat-AI can be extended into:

+- Microservices-based chatbot system
+- API-driven chatbot service
+- Multi-tenant SaaS chatbot platform
+- Database-backed conversation storage
+- AI-powered hybrid chatbot (Retrieval + LLM)

+The architecture is modular, making it easy to scale.

 This project is open-source and available under the MIT License.

 ---